Economics of bitcoin: Price and volatility

-As a speculative bubble

-Bitcoin has been characterized as a speculative bubble by eight laureates of the Nobel Memorial Prize in Economic Sciences: Paul Krugman, Robert J. Shiller, Joseph Stiglitz, Richard Thaler, James Heckman, Thomas Sargent, Angus Deaton, and Oliver Hart; and by central bank officials including Alan Greenspan, Ben Bernanke, Janet Yellen, Agustín Carstens, Vítor Constâncio, and Nout Wellink.

-The investors Warren Buffett and George Soros have respectively characterized it as a "mirage" and a "bubble"; while the business executive Jack Ma has called it a "bubble".

 Views of economists

+In 2014, then members of the P2P Foundation and researchers Vasilis Kostakis and Chris Giotitsas argue that Bitcoin exemplifies a new form of "distributed capitalism" and, rather than providing pragmatic answers and solutions to prevailing views on the financial crisis, Bitcoin poses some useful and timely questions about the principles and foundations of the dominant political economy.

 In 2014, Nobel laureate Robert J. Shiller stated that bitcoin "exhibited many of the characteristics of a speculative bubble"; in 2017, Shiller wrote that bitcoin was the best current example of a speculative bubble.

 Economist John Quiggin in 2013 said "bitcoins are the most demonstrably valueless financial asset ever created".

 Researchers Neil Gandal, JT Hamrick, Tyler Moore, and Tali Oberman claimed that in late 2013, price manipulation by one person likely caused a price spike from US$150 to more than US$1000.

 Nobel laureate Joseph Stiglitz in 2017 said "It's a bubble that's going to give a lot of people a lot of exciting times as it rides up and then goes down."
 He emphasized its use by criminals, its lack of a socially useful purpose, and said that it should be outlawed.

 Nobel laureate Paul Krugman wrote in 2018 that bitcoin is "a bubble wrapped in techno-mysticism inside a cocoon of libertarian ideology".
 He criticized it as a very slow and expensive means of payment, used mostly to buy blackmarket goods, without a "tether to reality".